SQUARE-WAVES/pekoms/Readme.md

 This is a bit annoying cause good error handling is one of the harder parts of actually writing parsers. and that's a kind of thing you'd want something like this to help with.

+As well there is a problem with some of the compilation errors on the stuff implemented with macros i.e. alt/branch/sequential.
+Basically if you fail one of their implementation bounds you get a big C++ template esque error that isn't very helpful, say for example you wanted a sequence that looked like (p1,p2,p3) and p2 implemented a different error type than the other 2 well seqs all need the same error type, so you would get an error like "the trait bound parser<{input}> isn't satisfied for (a,b,c) .... blah blah blah" but it won't tell you what exactly is wrong.

 ## types of input
 right now the library doesn't really say anthing about the kind of input you can parse.
 If you want to use a lot of the combinators your input will need the `Clone` trait. this is becase a lot of things need to backtrack.